-With Mother’s Day just a little over a week away on Sunday 12 May, teachers are looking for classroom activities that are easy to implement but foster learning while making something special for the children’s mums to treasure. readilearn Mother’s Day suggestions help you do just that.
+With Mother’s Day just a little over a week away, teachers are looking for classroom activities that are easy to implement but foster learning while making something special for the children’s mums to treasure. readilearn Mother’s Day suggestions help you do just that.

 Benefits of written gifts

 Writing letters, cards and books for mothers is one of the best ways of fulfilling all these requirements.

 - are easily slotted into the class writing program.

 - provide opportunities for teaching and learning writing skills.

 - are unique and personalised for each mother or carer.

 - become treasures that never wear out and are easy to keep.

 - require little to no additional purchases or expenditure on the part of the teacher.